Tea time is never passed up in Morocco.

 one bunch fresh mint (spearmint or your favorite variety)

-Cover the tea with boiling water and pour off the first glass full.
+This is not as complicated as it sounds.
+But it does take a few steps.
+Cover just the amount of tea with boiling water and pour off the first small glass.
 Save aside.
 Pour boiling water over the tea again and swish around.
-Pour off second glass and discard.
+Pour off second glass of dark tea and discard.
 This cleans the tea.
-Put the first glass of tea back into the pot, with the sugar, fresh mint and boiling water to desired level in your tea pot.
+Put the first glass of tea back into the pot.
+Fill with the sugar, fresh mint and boiling water to desired level in your tea pot.

 (If you have a metal teapot that can be put over a flame, it is traditional to bring the tea to a boil again at this point.)
-Pour from on high to aerate the tea.
+If you don’t have a metal tea pot, just let it sit for a minute.
+Pour the tea from on high to aerate it, creating bubbles.
+Serve with Harscha- Moroccan semolina cookies .